WHAT THIS IS ALL ABOUT

 a coach will discover the value of commitment and

-Outreach: each team must share its journey and acquired skills with the whole community so that it can become a value to all.
+Outreach: each team must share their journey and the skills they have acquired with the entire community so that can become a value for all.

-Website and social: knowing how to present oneself today has become crucial; each team will need to prove its communication skills: creating a website, devising the team's brand and documenting the journey.
+Website and social: knowing how to present themselves today has become critical; each team will need to prove its communication skills: creating a website, devising the team's brand and documenting the journey.

-Fundraising: as FIRST we are committed to seeking funding that can enable all teams to participate in the program.
-Equally each team is required to engage in fundraising for participation in the competition (purchasing materials, travel, gadgets).
+Fundraising: as FIRST we are engaged in seeking funding that can enable all teams to participate in the program.
+Equally each team is asked to engage in fundraising for participation in the competition (purchase materials, travel, gadgets).

 Find out how to sign up!